AleksiPelkonen/yolo-sahi-heron/README.md

 1. Create a Python environment and install dependencies: pip install ultralytics sahi pillow
+   Python 3.10.x recommended

-2. Edit paths in the script and confidence thresholds for detection:
+3. Edit paths in the script and confidence thresholds for detection:
    (0.2 confidence threshold worked the best for me, not too conservative but not too many false positives)